yevdokimova/42Piscine-EVN/README.md

 Luckily, I passed the Piscine and got into 42Yerevan.

 _P.s.
-Copy/Pasting exercises without understanding are bad, for you and for the wellness of the Piscine._
+Copy/Pasting exercises without understanding are bad for you and for the wellness of the Piscine._